The Friendship Group & Circle of Friends

 Wednesday Night Summer Social

 A time to enjoy friends, watch TV and maybe dance to some music.
-Nothing planned, just having fun in a supervised setting when all other activities stop for the summer.
+Usually nothing planned, just having fun in a supervised setting when all other activities stop for the summer.
+Occasionally, a fun outing, like a trip to the Fair.
 We try to keep the groups active.

 Assisting Families and Children: